ASE2020-orange/thingy-api-orange/README.md

 ## Run

+First setup your MQTT Thingy config in the `mqtt.env`file.

 You need to have docker installed on your machine.
 Then using the a bash interpreter go to the root folder of the project.